Number of local minima in discrete-time fractional Brownian motion

 fBm has broad applications across various fields.
 It has been shown to effectively model the subdiffusive behavior of telomeres within the cell nucleus \cite{burnecki2012universal,Stadler:2017,krapf2019spectral}, as well as the constrained motion of chromosomal loci \cite{weber2010bacterial,bronshtein2015loss}.
 The same framework has also proven useful for describing the intracellular transport of lipid granules during early mitosis \cite{jeon2011vivo}, and for characterizing the dynamics of beads suspended in viscoelastic media \cite{mason1997particle,ernst2012fractional,krapf2019spectral,dolgushev2025evidence}.
 Furthermore, fBm provides insight into the motion of tracer particles in crowded fluidic environments \cite{szymanski2009elucidating}, and notably captures the superdiffusive transport of vacuoles in amoeboid cells \cite{reverey2015superdiffusion,krapf2019spectral}.

 In the context of the minima number --- which falls within the field of extreme-value statistics --- several results have been obtained for fBm, including: survival probability \cite{Krug:1997,Molchan:1999,levernier2019survival,Monch:2022,levernier2022everlasting}, mean first-passage time in confinement \cite{Guerin:2016}, time of maximum \cite{Delorme:2015}, the statistics of record ages \cite{regnier2023record}, the splitting probability to reach a remote rather than a nearby target \cite{zoia2009asymptotic,wiese2019first,dolgushev2025evidence}, and the exploration dynamics of $d$-dimensional spaces \cite{regnier2024visitation}.
-However, regarding the key question of the number of local minima in fBm, only its mean is known so far \cite{toroczkai2000extremal,huang2017extremal}:
+Here we focus on the full characterisation of the minima number $m_N$ in fBm, which formally can be written as